mvolkmann/blog/src/dart.md

 ```

 Named parameters are declared inside curly braces.
-Named parameters are optional if their type ends with `?` or they
+If they are optional, they must either have a default value
-have a default value specified by following the name with `=` and a value.
+or an optional type (ending with `?`).
-Named parameters that are required must begin with the `required` keyword.
+If they are required, the `required` keyword must appear before their type.
 For example:

 ```dart